Retaining wall types in Malaysia: how to choose the right system.

 When it fails: Above 6 to 8 m, RC cantilever walls require huge cross-sections, deep foundations, and long construction programmes.
 Vibration from concrete pour and compaction disrupts adjacent works.
 Curing waits add weeks.
 See our MSE vs RC comparison →

-3. Anchored MSE wall (AnchorSOL®, Nehemiah, similar)
+3. Anchored MSE wall (AnchorSOL® and similar systems)

 The Malaysian-evolved variant of MSE: precast concrete facing panels (inverted-T or octagonal) connected via galvanised steel bars to discrete deadman anchor blocks buried in the reinforced soil.
 Pullout resistance is concentrated at the deadman rather than distributed along the bar length, which means the bulk fill can be lower-spec (crusher run, ≥34° friction angle).